Pendfin/Blockstuff/h2_pubkey_Perttu.md

 Demonstrate use of a password manager.
 What kind of attacks take advantage of people not using password managers?
 (You can use any password manager, some examples include pass and KeePassXC.)
 Password management
 Using pass in my new best friend VM linux
-1. install the password manager pass for ubuntu/debian
+1. Install the password manager pass for ubuntu/debian
-2. created my own password storage for
+2. Created my own password storage for
  $ pass init "pendfin Password Storage Key"
  mkdir: created directory '/home/perttus/.password-store/' Password store initialized for pendfin Password Storage Key